 Safflower oil contains a high amount of omega-6 fatty acids, a type of acid that is highly beneficial to the body.
 This acid is also referred to as linoleic acid and it helps to maintain a healthy balance of amounts of cholesterol in the body.
-The process helps to decrease chances of getting atherosclerosis and conditions like stroke and heart attack.
+The process helps to decrease the chances of getting atherosclerosis and conditions like stroke and heart attack.

 Using safflower oil has also shown to help in managing blood sugar levels, which helps people with diabetes to keep their blood sugar even.
 It could also prevent one from developing diabetes.
 According to Osu.edu, diabetic’s blood glucose levels became significantly lower.
 They decreased to almost five-fold in patients who were using CLA, compared to patients taking the safflower oil.

 CLA Safflower Oil is a perfect choice for those who are working to lose weight.
 It contains omega-6 fatty acid that accelerates the fat-burning process.
-This makes it valuable because it could be used on people battling obesity and want to lose weight without having to go for many changes in their diet.
+This makes it valuable because it could be used on people battling obesity and want to lose weight without having to go for any changes in their diet.

 Relieves PMS Symptoms

 You could also deal with the terrible pain that occurs during menstruation by consuming CLA Safflower Oil.
-The acid in the oil helps to regulate prostaglandins that cause hormonal fluctuations and the painful symptoms during menstruation.
+The acid in the oil helps to regulate prostaglandins that cause hormonal fluctuations and painful symptoms during menstruation.
 It can decrease the severity of pain and could help to regulate menstrual cycles.
 It works like hormonal supplements but with no dangerous effects.

 Cons of CLA Safflower Oil

 Using CLA supplements could lead to upset stomach, diarrhea, nausea, and fatigue.
 That’s one of the reasons some people talk about the CLA safflower oil scams because they don’t understand the possible side effects it could have on them.

 Taking CLA safflower oil could worsen insulin resistance or the way the body absorbs sugar.
 Due to a lack of data about its safety, many doctors don’t recommend it to patients.
 However, no serious cases about its controlled use have been reported, and it has proved a suitable solution for those looking to manage weight.